Llewellyn Worldwide, Ltd.

 Although technically the days are already growing shorter, July and August are undoubtedly the most summery months of year, when the weather gets really sweltering and people crave cool drinks, barbecue, playful games and sports, and lounging outside watching the stars on balmy nights.
 As long as the sun is shining, use it!
 This is the growing season for both plants and many kinds of animals, who use the strong rays of the sun to develop and thrive.
 Soak it in while it’s here and you too will find an abundance of positive energy you can apply to any aspect of your life.
 It’s also a great time to socialize and party.

-Obviously, you’re going to need a lot of stamina to make the most of this glorious season, and what better source of extra fuel than the sun?
-Use a spell for physical energy from Morrison’s book on the facing page.
+Obviously, you're going to need a lot of stamina to make the most of this glorious season, and what better source of extra fuel than the sun?
+Use a spell for physical energy from Everyday Sun Magic below.

 Quartz Crystal Re-Energizing Charm